missing-q/emblem20-foundry/README.md

 # Emblem20 System
 Hi!!
 Everything else below is the default Boilerplate description - I'll write up a proper one later.
 Very much a work in progress!!!
+This is not functional at the moment!!!

 ![Foundry v10](https://img.shields.io/badge/foundry-v10-green)